 However, once you’ve got the writing system down, Japanese pronunciation is quite easy, and the grammar is only ‘medium’ – so what’s to worry about?

-Speaking of which, I've created Japanese Uncovered, a story-based beginner course that'll take you to conversational fluency in Japanese, without stressing about the alphabet and the grammar.
+Speaking of which, I've created Japanese Uncovered, a story-based course that'll take you to conversational fluency in Japanese, without stressing about the alphabet and the grammar.

 To the beginner, Arabic might look totally impenetrable due to its exotic script.
 But apart from the fact that vowels are often omitted and one or two other complications, the alphabet is not so difficult to learn.